jeremiahflaga/jeremiahflaga.github.io-OLD/resume/2018/anti-resume-2018.md

 <!-- And I will be happy to work with a teammate who will correct me if I do not follow correct guidelines. -->

 Oh, I also know about _not_ storing passwords in plaintext, but instead hashing them before storing them.
-And I also know about not sending _forgotten passwords_ to users (because, of course, if we do not store passwords as plaintext, we will not know what password to email our users), but instead send them link to a form/resource that will let them change their passwords.
+And I also know about not sending _forgotten passwords_ to users (because, of course, if we do not store passwords as plaintext, we will not know what password to send to them), but instead send them link to a form/resource that will let them change their passwords.

 I also read in the past about Cross-site Scripting (XSS) and Cross-site Request Forgery (CSRF), but I have to review them to bring them back to mind.